IMF to assess Sri Lankan governance as part of $3B bailout

 Sri Lankans took to the streets since last year demanding accountability for alleged corruption and demanding recovery of assets allegedly stolen by members of a former ruling family.
 Graft has been a main factor behind the country’s economic meltdown, critics of the government say.

-“Sri Lanka has been facing tremendous economic and social challenges with a severe recession amid high inflation, depleted reserves, an unsustainable public debt, and heightened financial sector vulnerabilities,” IMF Managing Director Kristalina Georgieva said in a statement Monday.
+Sri Lanka’s “institutions and governance frameworks require deep reforms,” IMF Managing Director Kristalina Georgieva said in a statement.

-“Institutions and governance frameworks require deep reforms,” she said.

-With the IMF approval, Sri Lanka will no longer be considered a bankrupt nation and the country can resume its normal transactions, Wickremesinghe said in a brief recorded statement on Tuesday.
+The IMF’s approval means Sri Lanka will no longer be considered a bankrupt nation and the country can resume its normal dealings, Wickremesinghe said in a brief recorded statement on Tuesday.
+It also will unlock financing of up to $7 billion from it and other international financial institutions.

 “As our foreign currency improves, we will gradually lift import restrictions.
-In the first cycle we will bring in essential goods, medicines and goods needed for the tourism industry,” Wickremesinghe said adding that he expects to table the agreement with the IMF in Parliament after making a detailed statement on Wednesday.
+In the first cycle we will bring in essential goods, medicines and goods needed for the tourism industry,” Wickremesinghe said, adding that he expects to present the agreement with the IMF to Parliament after making a detailed statement Wednesday.

-The IMF’s approval will unlock financing of up to $7 billion from it and other international financial institutions, Wickremesinghe’s office said earlier.

 Earlier this month, the last hurdle for the approval was cleared when China joined Sri Lanka’s other creditors in providing assurances for debt restructuring.

-Sri Lanka increased income taxes sharply and removed electricity and fuel subsidies, fulfilling prerequisites of the IMF program.
-The moves have further burdened the public.
+Sri Lanka has raised income taxes and removed electricity and fuel subsidies, fulfilling prerequisites of the IMF program but also burdening the public.
 Authorities must now discuss with Sri Lanka’s creditors how to restructure its debt.

 “Tax reforms under the program are designed to be progressive, that is, ensuring greater contributions from high-income earners.
 Efforts to increase tax revenues should be pursued in a growth-friendly manner while protecting the poor and most vulnerable,” he said.